Work injury lawyer discusses how the workers’ comp settlement works in Michigan, the average payout amount and the redemption process.

 Insurance companies are sophisticated entities who know the value of workers’ comp claims.
 They do not want to overpay settlements and look toward potential exposure to calculate amounts.
 Therefore, it is important to have medical and vocational evidence that supports continuing workers’ comp payments.

-How does a workers’ comp settlement work if everything has already been paid?
+How does a workers’ comp settlement work in Michigan if everything has already been paid?

 In this situation, it is up to the insurance company if they want to redeem out potential future liability.
 Just because someone has stopped treating or returned to work does not mean their claim is closed forever.
 Watch out for insurance companies who want a person to give up their legal rights for a small amount of money.

-How does a workers’ comp settlement work if the claim is denied or disputed?
+How does a workers’ comp settlement work in Michigan if the claim is denied or disputed?

 How does the process work if a payout amount has been negotiated?